mhawarey/tripartite-mortality-model/README.md

 If you use this code in your research, please cite:

 ```
-Hawarey, M. (2026).
-A Tripartite Model of Human Mortality: Cellular-Level
-Mathematical Framework for Understanding Death and the Theoretical Possibility
-of Radical Life Extension.
-[Journal details pending publication]
+Hawarey, M. (2026), A tripartite model of human mortality: cellular-level mathematical framework for understanding death and the theoretical possibility of radical life extension, AIR Journal of Interdisciplinary Research, Vol. 2026, AIRJIR2026129, DOI: 10.65737/AIRJIR2026129
 ```

 ## License